learn-co-curriculum/phase-1-javascript-project-mode/README.md

 1. Your app must be a HTML/CSS/JS frontend that accesses data from a public API.
    All interactions between the client and the API should be handled asynchronously and use JSON as the communication format.
+Try to avoid using an API that requires a key.
+APIs that are free and require no authorization will be easiest to use.
+For ideas, see this [list of no-auth APIs][APIs].
+If you would like to use an API that requires a key, please consult with your instructor on how to protect that key. **NEVER push your API key to github!**

 2. Your entire app must run on a single page.
 There should be NO redirects.
 In other words, your project will contain a single HTML file.

-3. Your app needs to incorporate at least 3 separate event listeners (DOMContentLoaded, click, change, submit, etc).
+3. Use at least 3 unique [event-listeners][] that enable interactivity.
+Think search or filter functionality, toggling dark/light mode, upvoting posts, etc. Each of your event listeners should have its own unique callback function.

-4. Some interactivity is required.
-This could be as simple as adding a "like" button or adding comments.
-These interactions do not need to persist after reloading the page.
+4. Your project must implement at least one instance of array iteration using available array methods (`map`, `forEach`, `filter`, etc).
+Manipulating your API data in some way should present an opportunity to implement your array iteration.

 5. Follow good coding practices.
 Keep your code DRY (Do not repeat yourself) by utilizing functions to abstract repetitive code.